shophumm/humm-nz-magento2/README.md

 If you would like assistance with the installation of the plugin or you need an API key, please contact the **humm** Platform Integration Team pit@shophumm.com.au

 Please see https://docs.shophumm.com.au for information on how to use this plugin.

+New Version Release 202001 By Roger&Michael

+New functions

+    1. New configuration admin and UI

+    2. System Configrations easily are setup in the admin console then they work well in front end of store

+    3. Six banners and widgets are shown automatically in different pages ,so first plugin with automation to best integration performance

+    4. Banners and widgets can be customised with specific clients requirements

+    5. Add a few pages for better UI to clients

+    6. Add a Sever to Server Callback Post funtion

+    7. An separated payment Log file

+    8. Unit test sections

+Rebuild funtions

+    1. API post call

+    2. Abandon Cart issues

+    3. Error control & Formative error messages

+     4. Remove unnessary hardcode and changed to setup in the admin configure UI

+     5. Rebuild configure default paramerters

+Software Design Patterns Addition

+     1. Event/Observer

+     2. All of code match  PHP standard & PHP Doc

+     3. Widgets & Banner templates

+     4. Dependency Injections for better M2 development